doubility-sky/daydayup/python.md

 ## Frameworks
+#### Web
+- [Django](https://github.com/django/django), The Web framework for perfectionists with deadlines. https://www.djangoproject.com/
-- [Django](https://www.djangoproject.com/) is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+  - Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 Built by experienced developers, it takes care of much of the hassle of Web development, so you can focus on writing your app without needing to reinvent the wheel.
 It's free and open source.
+- [Flask](https://github.com/pallets/flask), The Python micro framework for building web applications. https://palletsprojects.com/p/flask/
+  - Flask is a lightweight [WSGI](https://wsgi.readthedocs.io/) web application framework.
+It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
+It began as a simple wrapper around [Werkzeug](https://www.palletsprojects.com/p/werkzeug/) and [Jinja](https://www.palletsprojects.com/p/jinja/) and has become one of the most popular Python web application frameworks.
 - [Tornado](https://github.com/tornadoweb/tornado) is a Python web framework and asynchronous networking library, originally developed at FriendFeed.
 By using non-blocking network I/O, Tornado can scale to tens of thousands of open connections, making it ideal for long polling, WebSockets, and other applications that require a long-lived connection to each user.
   - [Introduction to Tornado](https://docs.hacknode.org/itt2zh/)
+- [Sanic](https://github.com/huge-success/sanic)is a Python 3.6+ web server and web framework that's written to go fast.
+It allows the usage of the `async/await` syntax added in Python 3.5, which makes your code non-blocking and speedy.
+#### Others
 - [vnpy](https://github.com/vnpy/vnpy) 基于Python的开源量化交易平台开发框架 http://www.vnpy.com